 I love adding flaxseed to my yogurt and smoothies as an extra source of fiber & protein.

 3) Promotes healthy skin, nails, and hair.
 The Omega 3’s in flax seeds benefits the skin and hair by providing essential fats as well as b-vitamins which can help reduce dryness and flakiness.
 It can also improve symptoms of acne, rosacea, and eczema.
 Try drinking 1 tablespoon of flaxseed oil daily or optimal results.

 When using flaxseed be sure to buy ground flaxseed.
 If they are not ground you must grind it before ingesting.
 Whole flaxseeds will pass through your body without being digested so you won’t reap any of the nutritional benefits.

 Also, be sure to refrigerate them after opening/grinding to ensure freshness.
 Here are some more tips on how to include flaxseed into your diet:

-- Mix a teaspoon in with yogurt and raw honey
+- Mix a teaspoon in with yogurt

 - Add to homemade sprouted granola